Dishwashers take a lot of the hard work out of cleaning up the kitchen. But many things can go wrong — bad smells, blocked drains, leaks, and more.

 The average cost of dishwasher repair varies depending on several factors.
 These include:

-• Type of repair: Some repairs are more complex (and expensive) than others.
+Type of repair: Some repairs are more complex, and more expensive, than others.
 A simple gasket replacement will often cost less than a complicated electronic or plumbing repair.

 Do plumbers fix dishwashers?